cassiomolin/cassiomolin.github.io/_posts/2019-06-10-using-http-patch-in-spring.markdown

 }
 ```

-## Creating the controller endpoints
+## Creating the controller methods

 With the HTTP message converters in place, we can receive [`JsonPatch`][javax.json.JsonPatch] and [`JsonMergePatch`][javax.json.JsonMergePatch] as method arguments in our controller methods, annotated with [`@RequestBody`][org.springframework.web.bind.annotation.RequestBody]: